Criminal Behaviour Orders

 CBOs are a useful tool to address the abuse of social media.
-Prosecutors should refer to the Guidelines on prosecuting cases involving communications sent via social media, and note that CBOs are more likely to be appropriate in Category 1 or 2 social media cases
+Prosecutors should refer to the Guidelines on prosecuting cases involving communications sent via social media.

 A defendant has a right of appeal against a CBO made by a magistrates' court by virtue of section 108 Magistrates' Courts Act 1980, as "sentence" includes any order made on conviction, (section 108(3) Magistrates' Courts Act 1980).